Strategy

 Principles for Responsible Investment

-A voluntary and aspirational set of investment principles that offer a menu of possible actions for incorporating sustainability topics into investment practice.
+The Principles for Responsible Investment (PRI) are a voluntary and aspirational set of investment principles that offer a selection of possible actions for investors to incorporate sustainability topics into their investment practices.

-• Strategy: Commit to considering environmental, social and governance risks and opportunities in investment, and to working with other industry participants to do the same.
-This initiative involves a fee for participation and requires periodic disclosure of progress made towards adopting the principles.
+- Strategy: Commit to considering environmental, social and governance (ESG) risks and opportunities in investment decisions, and to working with other industry participants to do the same.

 Investing with SDG Outcomes: A Five-part Framework